 Winter's here, but there's still so much to do on a winter vacation, whether it's for a week, weekend, or just a day!

-Tourists are mostly absent-- which means so are the crowds-- so it's the perfect time to get out and see what makes Virginia such a great place to visit...and live.
+Tourists are mostly absent in Virginia Beach this time of year thanks to cooler temps-- which means so are the crowds and higher prices on accommodations-- so it's the perfect time to get out and see what makes Virginia such a great place to visit...and live.

-Here's a comprehensive guide to fun & festivities for the whole family during winter in Virginia:
+Below you'll find a comprehensive guide to winter vacation and holiday-themed fun & festivities for the whole family during winter in Virginia, from whale-watching to water parks to the nationally-famous Polar Plunge in February.

 1) See a whale!
 December to March is prime whale-watching season in Virginia Beach.
 You'll see rare fin and humpback varieties, which can get up to 85 feet long and weigh 70 tons.